SpaceX capsule splashes down, returning 4 astronauts from Space Station | Technology

 The fourth long-duration astronaut team launched by SpaceX to the International Space Station (ISS) safely returned to Earth on Friday, splashing down in the Atlantic Ocean off Florida after nearly six months of research aboard the orbital outpost.
 The SpaceX Crew Dragon capsule dubbed Freedom, carrying three U.S. NASA astronauts and an Italian crewmate from the European Space Agency, parachuted into the sea at the conclusion of a five-hour autonomous flight home from the ISS.

-Splashdown, at about 4:55 p.m.
+Splashdown under clear skies, at about 4:55 p.m.
 EDT (2055 GMT), was carried live by a joint NASA-SpaceX webcast.
-The Freedom crew, which began their stay in orbit on April 27, consisted of Americans Kjell Lindgren, 49, Jessica Watkins, 34, and Bob Hines, 47, as well as Italy's Samantha Cristoferetti, 45, who was commander of their ISS expedition.
+Freedom began its stay in orbit on April 27.
+The crew consisted of NASA astronaut Kjell Lindgren, 49, fellow Americans Jessica Watkins, 34, and Bob Hines, 47, as well as Italy's Samantha Cristoferetti, 45, who was commander of their ISS expedition.
+Watkins became the first African-American woman to join a long-duration ISS mission.

-Camera shots from inside the crew compartment showed the four strapped in their seats, garbed in helmeted white-and-black spacesuits.
-Splashdown-recovery teams were expected to take at least an hour to reach the capsule bobbing in the water, hoist it onto the deck of a retrieval vessel and let the astronauts out for their first breath of fresh air in more than 24 weeks.
+In less than an hour, recovery teams had hoisted the heat-scorched Crew Dragon onto a retrieval vessel before opening the capsule's side hatch and helping the four astronauts out by one for their first breath of fresh air in more than 24 weeks.
+Still garbed in their helmeted white-and-black spacesuits, their strength and balance left shaky from 170 days of weightlessness, the four crew were assisted onto special gurneys as they waved and gave thumbs-up for cameras.

+Among those greeting them on the deck of the ship was the vessel's namesake, veteran NASA astronaut Megan McArthur.
+Each of the returning astronauts was to receive a routine medical checkup aboard the ship before being flown by helicopter back to Florida.

+Highlights included research on microgravity-induced changes in human cells resembling those associated with aging, and documenting effects of dietary improvements in orbit on immune function, gastrointestinal health and nutrition indicators.
+They also participated in studies of fire and fuel behavior in weightlessness, and cultivation of plants in liquid- and air-based growth materials in place of soil.

-Their exit came a week after their replacement team, Crew-5, arrived aboard the station - a Russian cosmonaut, a Japanese astronaut and two NASA crew mates, including the first Native American woman sent to orbit.
-Crew-5 is remaining on ISS for now with two other Russians and a third American who shared a Soyuz flight to the ISS in September.
+Their exit came a week after their replacement team, Crew-5, arrived aboard the station - a Russian cosmonaut, a Japanese astronaut and two NASA crewmates, including the first Native American woman in orbit.
+Crew-5 is remaining on ISS with two other Russians and a third American who shared a Soyuz flight to the ISS in September.
 One of those cosmonauts, Serge Prokofiev, assumed ISS command from Cristoferetti before Crew-4's departure.

 ISS, spanning the length of a U.S. football field, has been continuously occupied since 2000, operated by a U.S.-Russian-led partnership that includes Canada, Japan and 11 European countries.